 The main waste disposal problems include producing too much waste, most of which is toxic.
 Landfills have become challenging to manage, and we still rely on old technology to reduce and recycle waste.
 Some green-labeled waste disposal technologies are not green, and regulations are based on vested interests.

-Keep reading to find about:
+Keep reading to find out about:

 - What is waste disposal?